 In the first version, “because it was dark” stops the flow of action.
 In the second version, it’s actually hard to find a stopping place.
 One sentence flows into the next, and there’s a feeling that we must keep going.
 Notice how I also wove characterization and description into these simple action sentences.
 I even created a tone.

 The fourth thing you want to look for in a scene, is a clear and consistent point of view.
 In a first person story or limited third person point of view, this will stay consistent throughout the book.
 However, still check to make sure that what they see and think is true to that character and is not your author’s voice intruding with things that they wouldn’t know or contemplate.

-For example, if you’re character is standing behind someone, remember that they can’t see their facial expressions.
+For example, if your character is standing behind someone, remember that they can’t see their facial expressions.
 You can move them to a different vantage point, or they can comment on general body language.
 Likewise, a character will not comment on their own facial expressions, unless they are aware of the face they are making.
 You wouldn’t say, “Confusion flashed through my eyes.”
 You would instead describe how confusion felt in their body, or give of a glimpse into their confusing thoughts.
 A male POV character will not describe another guy as "cute" or "sweet."

 The most popular point of view being used these days is multiple third person point of view.
 In this POV, each scene should take place from the perspective of a specific character.
 Since we’re using scenes anyway, think of this as the cameraman for the scene.
 We can only see what they see and hear what they hear.
 If we are in “close” third person point of view, we can even hear their thoughts.